adam-p/yesterday-i-learned/agile.md

 As slices become thinner and thinner, continuous deployment can be easily achieved.
 At that point, code reviews will need to be done as soon as possible, typically approved or rejected in under an hour.

+### Unknown unknowns

+Deploying quickly and frequently helps identify, as often as you deploy, that a problem exists, or a hidden requirement is preventing a task from being done.

 ## "3.
 Use 3rd party tools"

 If someone somewhere has made a tool that does what we want to do, then that tool shall be used until the tool no longer does what we want to do (e.g. we want more features).